lerina/lerina.github.io/html/lrn/code/rust-wasm/index.md

 #### My no-bloat workflow

-Wasm with out npm and bundlers is actually quite simple.
-Unfortunatly its not easy to find complete examples on the web.
+Wasm without npm and bundlers is actually quite simple.
+Unfortunately it's not easy to find complete examples on the web.

 - Get the canvas smiley face example from wasm-bindgen.